Application Process & Placement Tests

 dvanced placement in foreign language also will be granted on the basis of scores on the Advanced Placement Examination, departmental examinations, and the student’s level of secondary school work in foreign language.

 All students who have studied two semesters with an average of C or better must take the departmentally sponsored placement tests in order to be placed in an appropriate language course.

-French 1010-1020, German 1010-1020, and Spanish 1010-1020: These are the standard foreign language courses that may be used to satisfy the general education requirement in language.
+French 1010-1020, German 1010-1020, and Spanish 1010-1020: These are the standard foreign language courses that may be used to satisfy the Liberal Arts Core requirement in language.
 Placement in 1010 of a foreign language course is automatic for students who have not taken the placement test and who have little or no preparation in foreign language.
 Placement in 1020 or higher in foreign language may be obtained by departmental placement examination.

 A student with three years or more of high school language with a “B” average or better may not take the 1010 course of a foreign language without departmental approval.
 Students with this background should enroll in the 1030 or 1020 course in the language of their preparation.

 French 1030 and Spanish 1030: To provide the exceptionally well prepared student the opportunity to work at an advanced level, the department offers French 1030 and Spanish 1030.
 Students who have a combined SAT score of 950 and a “B” average in their high school French or Spanish classes, and have completed three or more years of the high school language may be placed in either French 1030 or Spanish 1030 without taking a placement test.
 Successful completion of French 1030 or Spanish 1030 with a grade of “C-” shall satisfy the Liberal Arts Core requirement and the student will be awarded 6 hours of credit toward graduation.